-We designed a few T-Shirts over a couple of weekends, this is the first one that got made:
+We designed a few T-Shirts over a couple of weekends, this is the first one that got made.

-But within weeks it became apparent that Dave REALLY wanted to do this, whereas I was happy to knock-up the odd T-Shirt, but didn’t want to go to BMX meets, meet various cotton mills, T-Shirt manufacturers, look into the ethical use and disposal of dyes, etc.
+This one was based on this ad, I could never get Adidas to buy it.But within weeks it became apparent that Dave REALLY wanted to do this, whereas I was happy to knock-up the odd T-Shirt, but didn’t want to go to BMX meets, meet various cotton mills, T-Shirt manufacturers, look into the ethical use and disposal of dyes, etc.

 So I concentrated on my day job, while Dave did his day job AND built Howies into cool brand admired globally.

-Dave calls up asking for some advice on Advertising.
+Dave calls up asking for some advice on advertising.

-So I thought let’s not do ‘ads’, let’s produce bits of content that feels like their brochure, but put it in bought media spaces.
+I thought let’s not do ads, let’s produce bits of content about Howies view of the world, like their brochure, but put it in ad spaces.

 The opportunity came up to make a couple of films for the web and cinema.

 Instead of showing amazing surfers or skateboarders, why not show terrible ones?

-We had a working line that summed it up; “Get better, fail more”.
+We had a working line that summed it up; ‘Get better, fail more’.

-We had a first go:
+We had a go.